 Joe Rickey was a regular patron at a local Washington D.C. saloon, nicknamed Shoo’s (Shoomaker’s).
 It was here in the 1883 summer campaign season where Rickey requested his first iteration of the signature cocktail from bartender, George Williamson.
 Prepared to Rickey’s instructions, the first cocktail was actually made with Shoomaker’s own house-label whiskey.

-How to make a Gin Rickey cocktail
+How to Make a Gin Rickey

-Ooooeee, this is one easy cocktail to make!
+This is one easy cocktail to make, it’s just 3 ingredients!
 This is the type of cocktail recipe that’s less of a recipe and more of an ingredient list.
-Because, frankly, it’s not a recipe.
+What you’ll need for rickey cocktail is some good gin, fresh limes, and club soda.

-One trick—I like to keep my gin in the freezer so my cocktails are ice cold and don’t get watered down from melted ice.
+- I like to keep my gin in the freezer so my cocktails are ice cold and don’t get watered down from melted ice.

-Gin Rickey: gin, lime juice, and club soda poured over ice into a highball glass.
+- Gin Rickey: gin, lime juice, and club soda poured over ice into a highball glass.
 Garnished with lime wedges or wheels.

-Gin Gimlet: gin, lime juice, and simple syrup shaken then poured into a coupe glass and finished with a splash of club soda.
+- Gin Gimlet: gin, lime juice, and simple syrup shaken then poured into a coupe glass and finished with a splash of club soda.

-Gin Fizz: gin, lemon juice, simple syrup, and egg white shaken without ice, then shaken with ice and poured into a fizz glass.
+- Gin Fizz: gin, lemon juice, simple syrup, and egg white shaken without ice, then shaken with ice and poured into a fizz glass.
 Topped off with a splash of club soda.

 - Strawberry Basil—muddle fresh strawberries and basil in a cocktail shaker, add the remaining ingredients, fill with ice, and shake to chill.
 Strain over ice into a highball glass.